This post was originally written in May 2016. It was updated in January 2021.

 Fit it into one of these post models and you’ll likely find it easier to crank out a post for just about any topic.

-Ask yourself this question: Do you have an idea for your introduction?
-An anecdote or perhaps a quote of some sort?
+Ask yourself this question: Do you have an idea how some part of the blog post starts?

 These tips should get you on track to be the fastest writer possible.
 While you may not be as prolific as my friend, you should see a marked increase if you implement any number of these tips.

-Make sure you tell us what you do with all your spare time now that you’re a writing speed demon.
-Do you write more blog posts?
-Do you kick back and relax?
-Let us know in the comments.
+Make sure you tell us what you do with all your spare time now that you’re a writing speed demon: